aguinet/wannakey/README.rst

 2003, Vista and Windows Server 2008 (tests by @msuiche).

-Please also note that you need some luck for this to work (see below), and so it might not work in every cases!
+Please also note that you need some luck for this to work (see below), and so it might not work in every case!

 Updates
 =======